katawful/kat.vim/README.md

 # kat.vim
 A Vim theme with warm blue tones.
-Currently designed for dark mode, light mode is usable but currently has contrast issues
+Currently designed for dark mode, light mode is usable but currently has contrast issues.
+This theme only works with `termguicolors` support.

 # Installation:
 Install with your plugin manager of choice.